LeoSenthan/Digit_Recognizer_From_Scratch-Numpy-/README.md

 # Digit Classifier from Scratch (NumPy)

-A neural network implemented entirely from scratch using NumPy to classify handwritten digits from a CSV dataset.
+A neural network implemented entirely from scratch using NumPy to classify the MNIST dataset.
 This project demonstrates deep learning concepts, including feedforward networks, ReLU and Softmax activations, the Adam optimizer, and manual data preprocessing—all without using high-level ML libraries such as Sci-Kit.

 ---